 - Can you get a 3 phase electricity supply installed from the outset?
 This gives you the option of a much bigger solar system, reduces issues with voltage rise, and will allow you to charge a future electric car up 6 times faster!
 Installing 3 phase after the build is incredibly expensive.

-I strongly advise pre-installing the wiring for your solar system during the build.
-The installers can really easily and neatly pre-wire the house for solar before the walls are gyp-rocked.
-If the installers save time and money then the savings can be passed to you.
+I strongly advise pre-installing the conduit for your solar system during the build.
+A good electrician can easily and neatly put the conduit in the house for solar before the walls are gyp-rocked.
+If this saves the installers save time and money then the savings can be passed to you.
+Also - if the inverter will be some distance from your switchboard, ask them to pre-wire the mains cable from the switchboard to the inverter.
+Finally - a data cable from the switchboard to the inverter, and a data cable from the house modem/router to the inverter will allow you to hard wire the inverter's data comms, which is more reliable than wi-fi.

 The all electric future means that you are likely to add big appliances to your home over time.
 Ask for a bigger switchboard with lots of room for extra breakers.
 Upgrading your switchboard later is a big, expensive job!